msoeken/reversible-sota/README.md

 **References:**
 * [A. De Vos and Y. Van Rentergem: Young subgroups for reversible computers, in: *Adv. in Math. of Comm.* **2**, 2008, 183-200.](http://dx.doi.org/10.3934/amc.2008.2.183)
 * [M. Soeken, L. Tague, G.W.
 Dueck, and R. Drechsler: Ancilla-free synthesis of large reversible functions using binary decision diagrams, in: *J. Symb.
 Comput.* **73**, 2016, 1-26.](http://dx.doi.org/10.1016/j.jsc.2015.03.002)

+#### Metaheuristic synthesis
+Synthesis in these category synthesize a circuit based on a metaheuristic such as genetic algorithms.

 #### Greedy synthesis
 Greedy synthesis is similar to transformation-based synthesis.
 At each step it applies a set of gates to the current function to be synthesized and chooses the gate that brings the function closest to the identity function.